Why I Quit Craft Shows & What I’d do Differently

 Way too much time was spent making products for craft shows and not enough on other little details.

-There’s nothing wrong with working with what you got, but the problem for me was; nothing worked with my brand.
+There’s nothing wrong with working with what you’ve got, but the problem for me was that nothing worked with my brand.

 Actually, the main problem was: back then, I didn’t even have a brand.

 In the beginning, I recall using Ikea baskets, a mix of white wooden frames, and plexiglass picture holders for signage.
-I used the one and only tablecloth I had handy, which was moss green and jacquard print.
-Yikes.
+I used the only tablecloth I had handy, which was moss green and jacquard print.

 Not only did my display elements lack branding, but they also clashed with my products.